yangjibruce/Jellyfinmoreplayer/README.md

 `<script type="text/javascript" src="jellyfinmoreplayer.js"></script>`

-- Restart the Jellyfin server.
+- Restart the Jellyfin server

 ## Installation Method 2: Tampermonkey Userscript

-- Install the Tampermonkey extension in your browser.
+- Install the Tampermonkey extension in your browser

-- Create a new userscript and paste the contents of jellyfinmoreplayer.js into it.
+- Create a new userscript and paste the contents of jellyfinmoreplayer.js into it

-- Save the script and ensure it is enabled.
+- Save the script and ensure it is enabled

 Note: Please make sure restart the service after completing the changes.